By Laurie Davies

 An associate degree can also position students to apply for jobs right away in a chosen field.
 For example, a graduate with an Associate of Arts in Business Fundamentals could apply for a job as an office manager.
 At University of Phoenix, this degree program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-An associate degree requires at least 60 credit hours of coursework.
+An associate degree has a requirement of at least 60 credit hours of coursework.
 In a traditional semester format, you can think of that in terms of roughly 15 credit hours per semester.

 There are four types of associate degrees.
 They are: